 • If ublituximab is approved, we expect ublituximab will primarily compete against other CD20 targeted agents, while the group of CD20 targeted agents will also compete broadly against a number of already approved MS therapies.
-Currently, there is one anti-CD20 monoclonal antibody approved, ocrelizumab (Roche), and another having recently completed Phase 3 development, ofatumumab (Novartis), which is expected to enter the market in the next 12 months.
+Currently, there are two anti-CD20 monoclonal antibodies approved, ocrelizumab (Roche) and ofatumumab (Novartis).